ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 The in-browser [TryOCaml](http://try.ocamlpro.com) has a similar interface.

-The examples in this tutorial can be typed in by hand, or copied into `ocaml`, `utop` or TryOCaml with copy and paste.
-Alternatively, we may type into a file, and load its contents directly with the `#use` directive:
+The examples in this tutorial can be typed in by hand, or copied into `ocaml`, `utop`, or TryOCaml with copy and paste.
+Alternatively, we may type into a file and load its contents directly with the `#use` directive:

 ```console